 First Time User?
 Enroll now.

-Some causes of dry mouth include dehydration, breathing through your mouth, stress or anxiety, smoking, and problems with how the salivary glands work, so you make less saliva.
+Dry mouth is most often a side effect of medicine.
+Some medicines that can cause dry mouth include diuretics, antihistamines, and decongestants.
+Other possible causes include dehydration, breathing through your mouth, stress or anxiety, smoking, and problems with how the salivary glands work.
 Low saliva production is common as you age.
-It also is common with many health conditions, such as Sjögren's syndrome, or with treatments, such as cancer treatments.
+It's also common with many health conditions, such as Sjögren's syndrome, or with treatments, such as cancer treatments.

 Home treatment may help relieve symptoms of a dry mouth.